trinhqhuy/pickapp/README.md

 ### Usage

 Check out my app, let try and experience: <a href="https://pickapp.glitch.me">here link</a>
-* Note: I used the free server sometimes some features not working
+* Note: It's beta version, still have some bugs.

 ### Features

-Notes. includes some features to help user like
+Pick has some features to help user includes
-  Manage Accout
+  Manage Account
   + Sign up
   + Sign in
   + Sign out